DPI-WE/rails-organizing-js-code/content.md

 JavaScript's integration in Rails has evolved significantly, adapting to the changing landscape of web development.
 Let's explore this evolution and its implications on how we manage JavaScript in a Rails application today.

 ### Early Days: Inline JavaScript
 Initially, JavaScript in Rails was often embedded directly within HTML using `<script>` tags.
-This approach was straightforward but quickly became unmanageable as applications grew in complexity.
+This approach is straightforward but quickly becomes unmanageable as applications grow in complexity.

 ```html
 <!DOCTYPE html>